whizrsa/SA_Online_Mart_ITEHA3/README.md

 ![Manage Product](https://github.com/user-attachments/assets/dba8950a-ca06-4d78-9a68-3eaab8a58fbb)

-To add an image you must first create a category.
+To add a product you must first create a category.

 So go to the category page by clicking the categories in the header.